polysquare/polysquare-generic-file-linter/README.md

 Internally, `polysquare-generic-file-linter` and `spellcheck-linter` cache their results using the [`jobstamps`](https://github.com/polysquare/jobstamps) library.
 If you want to redirect where the cache files are written, you can pass `--stamp-file-path` to either tool.
-Also note `--technical-terms-dependencies` in `spellcheck-linter`; this option should contain a list of files which were used to generate /`technical_terms.txt`.